 Helmut-Schmidt-Universität/Universität der Bundeswehr Hamburg

-PLEASE MAKE SURE THAT THE APPLICATION ARRIVES AT THE REGISTRAR’S OFFICE NOT LATER THAN THE DEADLINE DATE!
+PLEASE MAKE SURE THAT THE APPLICATION HAS ARRIVED AT THE REGISTRAR’S OFFICE UP TO THE DEADLINE DATE!

 If you have any questions regarding your application, please do not hesitate to contact the responsible person at the Registrar’s Office / Examination Office via e-mail to [email protected].